apollographql/apollo-client/react-docs/source/api-queries.md

 export default graphql(gql`query { ... }`)(MyComponent);
 ```

-<h3 id="graphql-query-data.networkStatus">`data.networkStatus`</h3>
+<h3 id="graphql-query-data-networkStatus">`data.networkStatus`</h3>

-`data.networkStatus` is useful if you want to display a different loading indicator (or no indicator at all) depending on your network status as it provides a more detailed view into the state of a network request on your component than [`data.loading`](#graphql-query-data.loading) does. `data.networkStatus` is an enum with different number values between 1 and 8.
+`data.networkStatus` is useful if you want to display a different loading indicator (or no indicator at all) depending on your network status as it provides a more detailed view into the state of a network request on your component than [`data.loading`](#graphql-query-data-loading) does. `data.networkStatus` is an enum with different number values between 1 and 8.
 These number values each represent a different network state.

 1. `loading`: The query has never been run before and the request is now pending.
 A query will still have this network status even if a result was returned from the cache, but a query was dispatched anyway.
 2. `setVariables`: If a query’s variables change and a network request was fired then the network status will be `setVariables` until the result of that query comes back.
 React users will see this when [`options.variables`](#graphql-query-options-variables) changes on their queries.